gigasquid/gigasquid.github.io/source/_posts/2017-05-27-self-publishing-for-the-creative-coder.markdown

 ## Didn't you want to get the book into bookstores?

 Of course.
 That would be incredibly cool.
 However, that requires getting into what they call _traditional publishing_ and it is a lot more work, time, and luck.
 If you go this route, you will need to budget at least six months to send out form letters to agencies to have them represent your work.
-Also beware of predatory services that take advantage of unsuspecting and wide eyed authors.
+Also, beware of predatory services that take advantage of unsuspecting and wide eyed authors.
 If you are interested in this, you'll want to start looking for agents that are interested in your type of book.
 [Query Tracker](https://querytracker.net/) is a great place to start.

 ## Traditional publishing sounds hard.
 What about self publishing?